-We have put together a list of 15 dishes that will complement your meat dishes perfectly.
+We have put together a list of 24 side dishes that will complement your meat dishes perfectly.

-Whether you’re looking for a side dish to serve with brisket, ribs or pulled pork you’ll find some great options for your next barbecue.
+Whether you’re looking for a side dish to serve with brisket, rib, pulled pork, or any other smoker recipe, you’ll find some great options for your next barbecue.

-If you have five minutes to spare, then you can whip up our very own perfectly balanced southern coleslaw recipe.
-If you have bought pre shredded cabbage you probably only need three minutes.
+If you have five minutes to spare, you can whip up our perfectly balanced southern coleslaw recipe.
+If you have bought pre-shredded cabbage, you probably only need three minutes.

-Creamy, tangy and just a little bit sweet, it is sure to be a crowd pleaser.
+Creamy, tangy, and just a little bit sweet, it is sure to be a crowd-pleaser.
 It is also versatile.
-For instance, if you have any coleslaw left over from the night before (which is unlikely, as it is so tasty) then pop it on a pulled pork tacos.
+For instance, if you have any coleslaw left over from the night before (which is unlikely, as it is so tasty) then pop it on pulled pork tacos.

 Even if it was all gobbled up the night before, it is so delicious and easy to make, you might just find yourself whipping up another batch anyway.

 Baked beans are one of the best side dishes to accompany your BBQ spread.

 They pair well with smoked meats, but one of the best things about baked beans with BBQ is how well they take on smoke.

 In this recipe, I’ll walk you through how to make smoked baked beans, and how you can customize them to be as sweet, savory, or spicy as you like.

 There’s no more decadent side dish to serve with your perfectly cooked barbecue than mac and cheese.